lucashaley/lucashaley.github.io/_posts/2020-07-02-the-shipwreck-arcana-review.md

 title: The Shipwreck Arcana Review
 excerpt: Is your logic as strong as our logic?
 categories:
-  - Card Game
+- Card Games
 - Review
-splash: /uploads/2020-07-02-shipwrecksplash.png
+splash: "/uploads/2020-07-02-shipwrecksplash.png"
 similar_pages: []
-published: true

 ---
 [The Shipwreck Arcana](https://www.meromorphgames.com/shop/shipwreck-arcana) is a card game of deduction and teamwork, from [Meromorph Games](https://www.meromorphgames.com/).
 I picked up the [print and play version](https://www.pnparcade.com/products/the-shipwreck-arcana) of it while doing some research for next semester's game course, and sat on it for a while.
 I was initially taken by the artwork – a cool Mike Mignola-style take on pseudo-tarot cards – but the instructions weren't great.